 Comprehensive management information systems exist throughout the Group.
 Relevant data is captured, compiled, analysed and reported.
-These systems enable Management to make decisions in an accurate and timely manner towards meeting the business objectives.
+These systems enable management to make decisions in an accurate and timely manner towards meeting the business objectives.
+The Group had undertaken continuous development and improvement on the information technology systems and platforms to support the operational efficiency in various operational activities.
 The Group is proactively monitoring and implementing layers of new controls to protect its critical business systems against the ever-evolving cyber threat landscape and challenges.